riteshsah018/CODSOFT_DataScience/README.md

 # CODSOFT
-CODSOFT Data Science Internship Tasks (Task 1–4) This repository contains all the tasks completed during my CODSOFT Data Science Internship.
-Each folder includes the problem statement, dataset (if applicable), and the Python implementation.
-The tasks cover basic to intermediate concepts of data analysis, data visualization, and machine learning.
+CODSOFT Data Science Internship (Task 1–4)
+This repository showcases my work for the CODSOFT Data Science Internship.
+It includes:

+Exploratory Data Analysis

+Data Visualization

+Machine Learning Models

+Python-based implementation
+Each task is organized into separate folders with scripts, datasets, and results.